 Besides their importance to the College, legacy gifts often reduce or eliminate income and estate taxes for donors.
 And some legacy gifts produce life-long income for donors – gift annuities and charitable trusts are examples.

 Members of the Legacy Society can aid the College in a wide variety of ways.
 Tresa and Hugh Moore , for example, participate in the charitable gift annuity program.
 Helene and Alphonse Calvanico are establishing an endowment for financial aid in the name of their two late sons, Robert and Richard.
-And the late Dr. Ruth Hoffman , like many other Legacy Society members, included the College in her estate planning.
+And the late Dr. Ruth Hoffman , like many other Legacy Society members, included a gift to the College in her trust.

 Our Legacy Society members are truly extraordinary.
 In gratitude for their generosity, Mass is specially offered for them on campus on the first Wednesday of every month perpetually.
 We do not forget our Legacy Society.